Lower Back Pain During Pregnancy: First Trimester

 Lower back pain during pregnancy can be common, but that does not mean it is normal.

-Addressing back pain early on in the first trimester can be crucial for a better birth experience and better postpartum recovery
+Addressing back pain early—especially in the first trimester—can support a smoother birth experience and a more supported postpartum recovery.

-In this blog, you will learn what causes different types of back pain during pregnancy and how to help heal it effectively with quality pelvic floor physical therapy!
+In this blog, you will learn what contributes to different types of back pain during pregnancy and how prenatal pelvic floor physical therapy can help address it effectively.

 Understanding Lower Back Pain in Early Pregnancy

-One of the biggest misconceptions of back pain during pregnancy is that the pain is coming from your spine.
-Sometimes the pain can truly be coming from there.
-Other times, the pain can be coming from a joint called your sacroiliac joint.
-You can read more about this joint here.
+One of the biggest misconceptions about back pain during pregnancy is that the pain is always coming from the spine.
+Sometimes that is true.
+Other times, the pain originates from a pelvic joint called the sacroiliac joint (SI joint).

 How to Manage Lower Back Pain in the First Trimester